 - $5,000 to cover property damage as a result of the accident

-If you are caught not driving with car insurance to cover your vehicle, you could face fines or up to six months jail time for violating CVC §16028a.
+If you’re in an accident while driving an uninsured vehicle, you could face fines or up to six months’ jail time for violating CVC §16028a.

-These are the minimum car insurance requirements for all drivers in California roads, but if the accident was severe, minimum coverage might not be enough to cover your damages.
+These are the minimum car insurance requirements for all drivers on California roads.
+That said, if you’re seriously injured, then the minimum coverage might be too little to cover your accident costs.

-There are additional coverage options you may consider when financing your vehicle that will tremendously help you when dealing with a car accident in California.
+There are additional coverage options you may want to consider when financing your vehicle.
+The ability to tap into that extra coverage can help tremendously while dealing with a car accident in California.

 Uninsured or Underinsured Motorist Coverage

-California car accident laws require insurance companies to offer uninsured or underinsured (UM/UIM) motorist coverage to their customers, even though it is entirely optional for you to elect for this coverage.
+California car accident laws require insurance companies to offer uninsured or underinsured (UM/UIM) motorist coverage to their customers.
+However, it is entirely optional for you to elect to purchase this coverage.

-When you are involved in a car accident with an uninsured driver, this coverage allows your damages to be covered by your insurance company if the accident was not your fault.
+When you get into a car accident with an uninsured driver, this coverage allows your insurance company to cover your damages.
+However, that only applies if you are not responsible for causing the crash.

-Underinsured motorist coverage allows your insurance to cover your damages if the other party has too little insurance to pay for your damages.
+Underinsured motorist coverage also allows your insurance to cover your damages if the other party has too little coverage to pay your total costs.

-California has one of the highest amounts of uninsured drivers in all of the United States, with an estimated 16% of all drivers not carrying insurance on California roads.
+California has one of the highest rates of uninsured drivers in the U.S., with an estimated 16% of all drivers going without coverage.

-Even though California does not require drivers to elect for UM/UIM coverage, it is highly advisable as the chance of hitting an uninsured or underinsured motorist in California is high.
+Even though California does not require drivers to carry UM/UIM coverage, it is highly advisable.
+That’s because you have an unusually high chance of hitting an uninsured or underinsured motorist while driving in California.

 Additional California Car Insurance Options

-California’s minimum coverage might not be sufficient in covering all of your damages during a car crash.
-If the collision was your fault, then victims might consult with attorneys to pursue your assets.
-It would be wise to consider extra coverage when insuring your vehicle.
+California’s minimum coverage might not be sufficient in covering all of your car accident losses.
+If you’re at fault for the collision, any victim’s attorney ca legally sue you for damages.
+It would be wise to consider extra coverage when purchasing your car insurance policy.
 Examples of additional coverage would include:

 - Theft coverage